 If you’re not good at expressing yourself don’t let that be a hindrance.
 Just start; you’ll become better in time.
 Grammar doesn’t matter either.

-To incentivize you, here are a few more good reasons to take up that pen and paper:
+To incentivize you, here are 5 good reasons to take up that pen and paper:

 People who write down their thoughts and feelings have greater success in dealing with problems—especially those overwhelming ones.
 Releasing stress improves our physical health.